 Another reason why you might be barred from accessing a bank’s website via a VPN is that cybercriminals might use VPNs to hide their identity to perpetrate theft.
 This leads some banks to ban all traffic from VPNs to minimize the risk of cybercriminals slipping through.

 However, this is only true in the case of some banks.
 You can use VPNs for overseas banking for most of the banks.

 Are Free VPNs Suitable for Banking?

 The short answer is a big fat NO.

 Expecting a free VPN service to offer adequately strong security to enable safe transactions and banking is like expecting politicians to actually care about the system.
 It’s just too good to be true.

 Free VPNs have shady privacy policies and their security is moderate at best.
 I would suggest free providers if you were looking for less risk-prone activities, but since the risks involved in online banking can lead to actual, tangible financial loss, you should seriously stay away from free VPNs for your own sake.

 Tips for Accessing Overseas Bank Account Securely

-- Access only HTTPS websites: The HTTPS protocol for data communication between the browser and website uses end-to-end encrypted, so that even your ISP can’t see information you are transferring with the website.
+- Access only HTTPS websites: The HTTPS protocol for data communication between the browser and website uses end-to-end encryption so that even your ISP can’t see the information you are transferring with the website.
 Never perform any form of transaction or enter sensitive details on a website (of your bank or otherwise) that does not use HTTPS.
 All trusted websites use HTTPS (marked by a closed lock symbol in the address bar).